July 20, 2018

 Know Your Audience

-Most CIOs want a simple picture – a high-level overview of the organization’s overall business risk.
+Most CIOs want a simple picture – a high-level overview of the organization’s overall business risk, including a SOC audit.
 In most cases, they want to know if the situation is good or bad and the current degree of each.
 The goal of the executive team is not to understand how to fix the problem, just if one exists or not.
 A SOC analyst, though, needs a more detailed picture of the patterns and trends across the infrastructure.
 The analyst needs the verbose details of threats and behaviors so he or she can collaborate evidence and execute a cohesive plan for remediation.

 Effective dashboard design begins with a discovery phase that includes talking with your audiences to gain a solid understanding of how they use security information, what metrics they need to see, and how detailed they need those metrics.
 This knowledge will help you determine and present the information that is most relevant for each set of users.
 When asked what they want to see, most users don’t know immediately.